Church council's position on homosexuality 'has not changed'

 The council referred members to a statement made in July 2003, which said "the Church has historically and consistently held the view that the practice of homosexuality is clearly incompatible with the teachings of the Christian faith".

-Still, while rejecting homosexual acts as sinful, the NCCS said it is also empathetic that "homosexuals should be regarded and treated no less as persons of worth and dignity", and rejects homophobia and every kind of discrimination against homosexuals.
+Still, while rejecting homosexual acts as sinful, NCCS said it is also empathetic that "homosexuals should be regarded and treated no less as persons of worth and dignity", and rejects homophobia and every kind of discrimination against them.

 Moves that have been made by Christian institutions to build bridges with the LGBT community this year include the establishment of a pastoral ministry giving support to LGBT Catholics by the Catholic Church.

-The Ethos Institute for Public Christianity - a Christian think tank formed by the NCCS, Trinity Theological College and the Bible Society of Singapore - also launched a study in April to understand how LGBT Christians feel about how their churches and the wider Singapore Church are engaging them, as well as on LGBT issues.
+The Ethos Institute for Public Christianity - a Christian think-tank formed by NCCS, Trinity Theological College and the Bible Society of Singapore - also launched a study in April to understand how LGBT Christians feel about how their churches and the wider Singapore Church are engaging them, as well as on LGBT issues.

-The NCCS said the extensive survey has been completed, and that the Ethos Institute will be organising a closed-door meeting next year (2018)to share its findings and examine their ramifications with member churches.
+NCCS said that the extensive survey has been completed, and that the Ethos Institute will be organising a closed-door meeting next year to share its findings and examine their ramifications with member churches.